RodyLamoree1/Thenicestgummybear/README.md

 7. Jujutsu Kaisen

-Note---->[It's not that I think these "franchises" are bad even if I don't specifically like them.
+Note--->[It's not that I think these "franchises" are bad even if I don't specifically like them.
 It's mostly just the fandoms of these thingies, I seen some stuff so yeah..
 Of course it's good to remember that all fandoms have good or bad people in it!]

 ____________________________________________